HaolingZHANG/DNASpiderWeb/README.md

 * [P-S] refers to the parameter sensibility, the statistical result of which is the normalized standard deviation of code rate;
 * [R-A] refers to the repairability, the statistical result of which is the normalized average DNA length of lossless decoding.

+For detailed design, evaluations and conclusions, please refer to our publication.

 ## Customization
 ### biochemical constraints set